Tatang94/belipulsa1/replit.md

 - **API Design**: RESTful API with JSON responses and proper error handling

 ## Data Storage Solutions
-- **Primary Database**: PostgreSQL hosted on Neon Database
+- **Primary Database**: PostgreSQL hosted on Neon Database (for transactions only)
 - **ORM**: Drizzle ORM with schema-first approach and migration support
-- **Schema Design**: Three main entities - transactions, categories, and products
+- **Schema Design**: Transaction storage only - categories and products from external API
+- **External API**: All product and category data sourced from Indotel API
 - **File Storage**: Local file system for uploaded payment proofs (configurable for cloud storage)

 ## Authentication and Authorization